Minority games played by arbitrageurs on the energy market

-Since suppliers of reserve energy have to obey relatively strict requirements (e.g. the ability to activate the power within minutes), the cost of reserve power is generally above than the cost of power purchased on the regular energy markets.
+Since suppliers of reserve energy have to obey relatively strict requirements (e.g. the ability to activate the power within minutes), the cost of reserve power in general exceeds the cost of power purchased on the regular energy markets such as the intraday market.
 Hence the BRPs have, besides a legal incentive, also an economic incentive to balance their positions.
-Nevertheless, it is possible for the reserve energy price to decrease below the energy price on other markets, in this case specifically on the intraday market.
+Nevertheless it may happen that the reserve energy price falls below the energy price on other markets, here specifically below the price on the intraday market.

 Offers for reserve power have to be made a day in advance, while trade on the intraday market can take place up to 15 minutes before the delivery itself.
 Changes in circumstances between these time-frames, e.g. altered weather predictions, can therefore change the price on the intraday market in such a way that it is higher than the price of reserve power.
-This gives rise to a situation where it is economically advantageous for a BRP to have an imbalance in his portfolio, short selling power on the intraday market and afterwards effectively buying reserve power at a lower price by forcing the TSO to activate reserve power.
-Here it can happen that more reserve energy is bought than available which amounts to uncovered sales.
-Effectively such an instance corresponds to arbitrage, where the BRP makes profit from the price difference apparently without any risk.
-These arbitrage opportunities were exploited on the German energy market in June 2019.
+This gives rise to a situation in which it is economically advantageous for a BRP to create a virtual imbalance in his portfolio: first short selling power on the intraday market and afterwards effectively buying reserve power at a lower price by forcing the TSO to activate reserve power for compensation.
+Such an instance corresponds to arbitrage: The BRP makes profit from the price difference apparently without any risk.